mcstatus-io/mcutil/README.md

 ![](https://img.shields.io/github/license/mcstatus-io/mcutil)
 ![](https://img.shields.io/uptimerobot/ratio/m790234681-f7dbf52397f005c0699ac797)

-A library for interacting with the Minecraft API in Go.
+A zero-dependency library for interacting with the Minecraft API in Go.
+Supports retrieving the status of any Minecraft server (Java or Bedrock Edition), querying a server for information, sending remote commands with RCON, and sending Votifier votes.
+Look at the examples in this readme or search through the documentation instead.

 ## Installation